-When you find a car for sale that you like, don’t buy it on the spot.
-Get the VIN number from the owner, and then go to a site like Carfax or Autocheck and run a check on the VIN number (it’ll cost around $30 per check).
+When you find a car for sale that you like, could you not buy it on the spot?
+Get the VIN from the owner, and then go to a site like Carfax or Autocheck and run a check on the VIN (it’ll cost around $30 per check).
 The results of that check will show you the history of the car, including things like accidents and certain types of services that have been performed on it.

 You don’t want to purchase a car that was once totaled or marked as salvage.
-That’s not a trustworthy vehicle and probably has many other things wrong that could not only damage you and your health, but also the environment.
+That’s not a trustworthy vehicle and probably has many other things wrong that could damage you and your health and the environment.
 Pay special attention to the results of the VIN check.
 If any red flags pop up, don’t purchase the car.

 3. The Test Drive

 Don’t forget to take the car out for a test drive.
 You need to get a feel of the car, both in the city and at higher speeds on the freeway or highway.
-Make sure the car accelerates and brakes safely, and that the car shifts when it should.
+Please make sure the car accelerates and brakes safely and that the car shifts when it should.
 If it handles well and you like the control, that’s awesome.